-Each BP endpoint ID (EID) SHALL be represented as a CBOR array comprising a 2-tuple.
+Each BP endpoint ID (EID) SHALL be represented as a CBOR array comprising two items.

-The first item of the array SHALL be the code number identifying the endpoint's URI scheme [URI], as defined in the registry of URI scheme code numbers for Bundle Protocol maintained by IANA as described in Section 10.
-[URIREG].
+The first item of the array SHALL be the code number identifying the endpoint's URI scheme, as defined in the registry of URI scheme code numbers for Bundle Protocol.
 Each URI scheme code number SHALL be represented as a CBOR unsigned integer.